cinout/ACME_BUY/README.md

 - [ ] Do i need a "refresh token" to enhance security? see https://www.cyberchief.ai/2023/05/secure-jwt-token-storage.html
 - [ ] WHere to put admin sign up???
 - [ ] where for the user to upload their images?
+- [ ] all the pages where a lot of items are displayed, we should provide search and filter functions